Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-1.md

     - Easier to manage
     - More tolerant to changes
   - Fetches only what you ask for
-    - Prevents over fetching
+    - Prevents over and under fetching
-    - Prevents under fetching
+    - Queries return what you ask for
     - Saves bandwidth

 <!-- > -->